Habsburg Spain: Spanish America

-Under Philip II, royal power over the Indies increased, but the crown knew little about its overseas possessions in the Indies.
+Under Philip II, royal power over the Indies increased, but the crown knew little about its overseas possessions.
 Although the Council of the Indies was tasked with oversight there, it acted without advice of high officials with direct colonial experience.
 Another serious problem was that the crown did not know what Spanish laws were in force there.
 To remedy the situation, Philip appointed Juan de Ovando, who was named president of the council, to give advice.
 Ovando appointed a "chronicler and cosmographer of the Indies", Juan López de Velasco, to gather information about the crown's holdings, which resulted in the Relaciones geográficas in the 1580s.

 The crown sought greater control over encomenderos, who had attempted to establish themselves as a local aristocracy; strengthened the power of the ecclesiastical hierarchy; shored up religious orthodoxy by the establishment of the Inquisition in Lima and Mexico City (1571); and increased revenues from silver mines in Peru and in Mexico, discovered in the 1540s.
-Particularly important was the crown's appointment of two able viceroys, Don Francisco de Toledo as viceroy of Peru (r.
-1569–1581), and in Mexico, Don Martín Enríquez (r.
+Particularly important was the crown's appointment of two able viceroys, Don Francisco de Toledo as Viceroy of Peru (r.
+1569–1581), and in New Spain, Martín Enríquez de Almanza (r.
 1568–1580), who was subsequently appointed viceroy to replace Toledo in Peru.

-In Peru, after decades of political unrest, with ineffective viceroys and encomenderos wielding undue power, weak royal institutions, a renegade Inca state existing in Vilcabamba, and waning revenue from the silver mine of Potosí, Toledo's appointment was a major step forward for royal control.
+In Peru, after decades of political unrest, with ineffective viceroys and encomenderos wielding undue power, weak royal institutions, a renegade Neo-Inca State existing in Vilcabamba, and waning revenue from the Cerro Rico silver mine of Potosí, Toledo's appointment was a major step forward for royal control.
 He built on reforms attempted under earlier viceroys, but he is often credited with a major transformation in crown rule in Peru.
-Toledo formalized the labor draft of Andean commoners, the mita, to guarantee a labor supply for both the silver mine at Potosí and the mercury mine at Huancavelica.
+Toledo formalized the labor draft of Andean commoners, the mit'a, to guarantee a labor supply for both the silver mine at Potosí and the mercury mine at Huancavelica.
 He established administrative districts of corregimiento, and resettled native Andeans in reducciones to better rule them.
-Under Toledo, the last stronghold of the Inca state was destroyed and the last Inca emperor, Tupac Amaru I, was executed.
+Under Toledo, the last stronghold of the Inca state was destroyed and the last Inca emperor, Túpac Amaru, was executed.
 Silver from Potosí flowed to coffers in Spain and paid for Spain's wars in Europe.

-In Mexico, Viceroy Enríquez organized the defense of the northern frontier against nomadic and bellicose indigenous groups, who attacked the transport lines of silver from the northern mines.
+In New Spain, Viceroy Enríquez organized the defense of the northern frontier against nomadic and bellicose indigenous groups, who attacked the transport lines of silver from the northern mines.
 In the religious sphere, the crown sought to bring the power of the religious orders under control with the Ordenanza del Patronazgo, ordering friars to give up their Indian parishes and turn them over to the diocesan clergy, who were more closely controlled by the crown.